I work with individuals from all cultural backgrounds.

 I’m a therapist and art therapist, and I’m currently pursuing my PhD in Art Therapy.

 I am an Indigenous woman from the Heiltsuk Nation.
-I come from the house of the copper-feathered raven, my family crest is the eagle and the orca, and my traditional name is Mátḷágíla.
+My traditional name is Mátḷágíla.
 My identity and lived experience shape the way I approach healing, care, and relationships.

 In my private practice, I offer a calm and supportive space.
 I believe healing happens through connection—connection to self, story, culture, and creativity.
 My work draws on both talk therapy and art-based approaches, allowing clients to explore their experiences in ways that feel meaningful and accessible to them.